torvalds/linux/Documentation/spi/butterfly.rst

 easily with a "real SPI controller", instead of this bitbanger.

-The first cable connections will hook Linux up to one SPI bus, with the AVR and a DataFlash chip; and to the AVR reset line.
+The first cable connections will hook GNU/Linux up to one SPI bus, with the AVR and a DataFlash chip; and to the AVR reset line.
 This is all you need to reflash the firmware, and the pins are the standard Atmel "ISP" connector pins (used also on non-Butterfly AVR boards).
 On the parport